Tomer Bar

 sudo make install

-Note that the tool’s developer has inserted easter eggs to the Evilginx2 source code, which hides the fact that it sends a custom header (“X-Evilginx”) to the sites it phishes against.
+that the tool’s developer has inserted easter eggs to the Evilginx2 source code, which hides the fact that it sends a custom header (“X-Evilginx”) to the sites it phishes against.
 At the time of writing this article, our team had not found the detection of this added header common in organizational proxies/ firewalls and didn’t encounter a situation where a legitimate service marked our domain as suspicious during testing.

 However, mind your ops and remove the header.